Getting Started with Angular 2

 November 10th, 2016 | By Thomas Greco | 6 min read

-On September 14th of this year, the Angular team announced that version 2 was finally production ready.
+On September 14th of this year, the Angular team announced that Angular 2 was finally production-ready.
 Now in version 2.1, Angular 2 continues to gain popularity, and for good reason!
 For those unfamiliar with the framework, it is the new and improved version of Google’s AngularJS framework.

-In this tutorial we will be running our app in the browser, and place most of our focus on different key parts of the framework, specifically component and modules.
+In this tutorial, we will be running our app in the browser, and place most of our focus on different key parts of the framework, specifically components, and modules.
 By the end of the tutorial, we’ll have created a boilerplate Angular 2 application which you can check out below!

-The final code for this tutorial can be found at this [GitHub Repository](/JscramblerBlog/jscrambler-angular2/tree/1-First-Angular2-App).
+The final code for this tutorial can be found in this GitHub Repository.

 In our example, we’re going to take a look at the top-level component of an application.
 This component will live inside of our index.html file.
 Specifically, it will live inside of the <my-app> selector inside of our app’s index.html filter.
 To understand why, let’s take a look at the code for our component.